erniehub/imagedeploy/README.md

 [shell scripting guide](https://docs.gitlab.com/ee/development/shell_scripting_guide/)
 and enforces `shellcheck` and `shfmt`.

+### Chart version

+We bump the chart version whenever there's a chart change.
+We set the chart version to match the next expected release tag.

 ## Testing

 When choosing what to test, for example in`.gitlab/ci/test.gitlab-ci.yml`, test GitLab's [currently supported Kubernetes versions](https://docs.gitlab.com/ee/user/clusters/agent/#supported-cluster-versions).